hexchat/documentation/appearance.rst

 avoid the installer overwriting it on updates.

 Themes can be either installed globally (changing all gtk2 applications) or to HexChat specifically.

+On Linux application specific themes would work by setting the ``GTK2_RC_FILES`` environment variable but that will not be shown here and the following example is for Windows.

 The latter requires write permissions to HexChat's install dir (e.g. in Program Files).
 Global themes are set in *%USERPROFILE%\\.gtkrc-2.0* but will not be covered here.